hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 ---

-To use this new region before Terraform AWS Provider version 2.22.0, you must disable the provider's automatic region validation via:
+To use this new region before support has been added to Terraform AWS Provider version in use, you must disable the provider's automatic region validation via:

 ```hcl
 provider "aws" {